List of U.S. states and territories by life expectancy: Data of the National Center for Health Statistics

 Data source: National Center for Health Statistics, 2022.

 The percent of people surviving to certain ages by race and sex in the US, 2019.

 Data of the United States Mortality DataBase

+The table below contains data about percentage surviving in the US on average in comparison to the data for the states of New York and California.

+Males living in California are slightly more likely to live to 100 years than males living in New York; the inverse is true for females.

 The percent of US people surviving to certain ages by gender, 2019, US Mortality DataBase.

-The table below contains data about percentage surving in the US on average in comparison to the data for the states of New York and California.

-Males living in California are slightly more likely to overcome the 100-year mark than males living in New York.
-But females are slightly rarer.